TL;DR

 - Confirm the final details to finalize the deposit.

-Conclusion: A 10-Year Wait, Finally Complete
+A 10-Year Wait, Finally Closed Out